flyonspeed/TronView/README.md

 # efis_to_hud
 Project for connecting efis/flight data to a HUD or 2nd screen.

+Features Include:
+- Building custom efis or hud screens
+- Playback flight log data
+- All screens look and work the same for all supported data input.

 ![hud_animation](https://github.com/flyonspeed/efis_to_hud/blob/master/docs/hud_animated_example.gif?raw=true)